Property Matters & Family Law in Gold Coast

 Agreements or Orders that are unfair or unjust are at risk of being overturned or rejected by the Court.
 It is therefore important to ensure that each party is reasonably and adequately provided for and you should obtain independent legal advice prior to executing any document in order to ensure that your interests are adequately protected.

 For more information regarding Property Matters, see our Frequently Asked Questions.
-Alternatively, make an appointment with our Family Solicitor to obtain comprehensive advice regarding your Property matter.
+Alternatively, make an appointment with our Gold Coast Family Lawyers to obtain comprehensive advice regarding your Property matter.